-On Saturday 24th August 2019, twenty one students from Kokoro Kai took part in this year’s British Championships.
+On Saturday 2nd September 2023, eighteen students from Kokoro Kai took part in this year’s British Championships.
 The venue was the Walsall Sports Centre in the grounds of Wolverhampton University.
 Some members of the team arrived on the Friday evening to enjoy the comforts of the Park Inn Hotel in Walsall.
 Here they soaked up the exciting atmosphere as all the competitors and various groups began to arrive from all over the country.
-We even had one competitor make the trip all the way from Gibralta.
 Others chose to rise early and journey up on the Saturday morning.

-The Championships began at 9.30am with Pairs Demo, Empty Hand Kata and Weapons Kata .
+The Championships began promptly with Pairs Demo, Empty Hand Kata and Weapons Kata .
 After a short break for lunch, we then proceeded with all the Random Attack, Advanced Randoms and Continuous Fighting categories.

-Our twenty one team members this year came from our Hornchurch, Barking, Stanstead Abbotts and Cambridgeshire Fenland clubs.
-Chief Instructors and Senior National Referees Mark and Claire Fitz-Gerald were joined by Coach's Martin Hunnable, James Cottee and Claire Hooke from the Fenlands and Peter Newby from Stanstead Abbotts.
-Fantastic results were produced, with a total medal tally this year of 29 medals, 12 more than we managed last year.
-With many of the team competing for the first time.
+Team members this year came from our Hornchurch, Rainham and Stanstead Abbotts clubs.
+Chief Instructors and Senior National Referees Mark and Claire Fitz-Gerald were joined by Coach's Martin Hunnable, James Cottee and Chris Ward from the Fenlands and Peter Newby from Stanstead Abbotts.
+A mention also to our trained Officials from Kokoro Kai - Edd Peaty, Nigel Clark and Michael Smith for successfully puting theory into practise.
+Great job everyone!
+Fantastic results were produced once again, with a total medal tally this year of 19 medals, with several of the team competing for the first time.